-The Samsung Galaxy Buds Live have a very unique shape
+The Samsung Galaxy Buds Live has a very unique shape

 They can become uncomfortable after wearing them for too long.

-Which fit you prefer depends on what you’re looking for: if you don’t like the suction created by sealed ear canals, the Galaxy Buds Live are the way to go.
-However, if you don’t want to worry about pain kicking in during long listening sessions, the AirPods Pro are for you.
+Which fit you prefer depends on what you’re looking for: if you don’t like the suction created by sealed ear canals, the Galaxy Buds Live is the way to go.
+However, if you don’t want to worry about pain kicking in during long listening sessions, the AirPods Pro is for you.

 Apple AirPods Pro vs Samsung Galaxy Buds Live: Onboard touch controls and software features

 When it comes to Bluetooth codecs the Apple AirPods Pro support only one: AAC.
-The Samsung Galaxy Buds Live also support AAC making them compatible with iOS, but being a Samsung product they also support the Samsung Scalable Codec which is compatible with Samsung phones.
-Unfortunately for non-Samsung Android users, there is no other high quality option so codec-wise, either set of earbuds performs the same since they’ll both use AAC with the device they’re connected to.
+The Samsung Galaxy Buds Live also supports AAC making it compatible with iOS, but being a Samsung product they also support the Samsung Scalable Codec which is compatible with Samsung phones.
+Unfortunately for non-Samsung Android users, there is no other high-quality option codec-wise, either set of earbuds performs the same since they’ll both use AAC with the device they’re connected to.

-The Samsung Galaxy Buds Live also have ear detection functionality on both Android and iOS.
+The Samsung Galaxy Buds Live has ear detection functionality on both Android and iOS.

 One other feature worth mentioning is auto-pause and auto-resume.
-If you have an iPhone the AirPods Pro do this when you remove and re-insert your earbuds.
-The Samsung Galaxy Buds Live also have ear detection functionality on both Android and iOS, but can only auto-pause and won’t auto-resume when placed back in the ear.
+If you have an iPhone the AirPods Pro does this when you remove and re-insert your earbuds.
+The Samsung Galaxy Buds Live also has ear detection functionality on both Android and iOS, but can only auto-pause and won’t auto-resume when placed back in the ear.

 The Samsung Galaxy Buds Live have Dual Audio and Spotify integration

-The Samsung Galaxy Buds Live boast Dual Audio, meaning you can connect two pairs of Galaxy Buds Live earbuds to one Samsung device for simultaneous listening.
-The AirPods Pro have this same feature but for Apple devices.
+The Samsung Galaxy Buds Live boasts Dual Audio, meaning you can connect two pairs of Galaxy Buds Live earbuds to one Samsung device for simultaneous listening.
+The AirPods Pro has this same feature but for Apple devices.

 The Apple AirPods Pro’s features include Spatial Audio and battery optimization

-The recent iOS 14 update didn’t just update iPhones—it also updated the Apple AirPods Pro.
+iOS 14 didn’t just update iPhones—it also updated the Apple AirPods Pro.
 Unfortunately, as is the case with many Apple products, these software updates are only available to people who use iOS devices.
 The updates include Spatial Audio, which mimics the effects of surround sound, as well as battery optimization.
 It’s no secret that true wireless earbuds have dubious long-term battery life, largely because every time they are placed in their cases their batteries are being charged to the max.
 The iOS 14 update’s battery optimization feature works by learning your daily charging routine and refraining from charging past 80% until necessary.
-As for the Galaxy Buds Live, their firmware can be updated regardless of your iOS.
+As for the Galaxy Buds Live, its firmware can be updated regardless of your operating system.

-The Apple AirPods Pro win this round, but not without careful consideration of the lack of ability to control volume from the earbuds themselves.
-But the AirPods Pro simply have more features than the Galaxy Buds Live, especially if you have an iPhone.
+The Apple AirPods Pro wins this round, but not without careful consideration of the lack of ability to control volume from the earbuds themselves.
+But the AirPods Pro simply has more features than the Galaxy Buds Live, especially if you have an iPhone.

-The Apple AirPods Pro have much better noise cancelling and passive isolation
+The Apple AirPods Pro has much better noise canceling and passive isolation

-The Samsung Galaxy Buds Live don’t have ear tips which is pretty strange for active noise cancelling earbuds.
-This makes the ANC inconsistent across the board, so inconsistent in fact that we have yet to make a reproducible isolation chart for the Galaxy Buds Live.
-The reason for this is because the noise cancellation’s effectiveness depends entirely on the shape and size of the wearer’s ears.
+The Samsung Galaxy Buds Live doesn’t have ear tips which is pretty strange for active noise canceling earbuds.
+The noise cancellation’s effectiveness depends entirely on the shape and size of the wearer’s ears.
 The ANC does work to a certain extent—low-frequency sounds are quieted to about 1/2 their original volume.
 However, due to the earbuds not creating a seal on your ear canals, they have almost zero passive isolation.
-This can be nice if you don’t like the feeling of clogged ear canals or want to be able to listen to ambient noise through your buds but it makes the noise cancelling unreliable.
+This can be nice if you don’t like the feeling of clogged ear canals or want to be able to listen to ambient noise through your buds but it makes the noise canceling unreliable.

-The Apple AirPods Pro, on the other hand, yield pretty consistent noise cancelling results so long as the wearer has the proper ear tips in.
+The Apple AirPods Pro, on the other hand, yields pretty consistent noise canceling results so long as the wearer has the proper ear tips in.
 However, some people have reported that updating the firmware of their AirPods Pro has reduced the quality of its active noise cancellation.
 If you find that your AirPods Pro have worse ANC than they started with, try the following:

 - Place your AirPods Pro in their case